Geert Hofstede: Biography

 Born to Gerrit and Evertine Geessine (Veenhoven) Hofstede, Geert Hofstede attended schools in The Hague and Apeldoorn, and received his high school diploma (Gymnasium Beta) in 1945.
 In 1953, Hofstede graduated from Delft Technical University with an MSc in Mechanical Engineering.
 After working in the industry for ten years, Hofstede entered part-time doctoral study at Groningen University in The Netherlands, and received his PhD in social psychology cum laude in 1967.
 His thesis was titled "The Game of Budget Control".

 Upon his graduation from Delft in 1953, Hofstede joined the Dutch military, working as a technical officer in the Dutch army for two years.
 After leaving the military he worked in industry from 1955 to 1965, starting as a factory hand in Amsterdam.
 In 1965 he started his graduate study in Groningen and joined IBM International, working as a management trainer and manager of personnel research.
 He founded and managed the Personnel Research Department.
 During a two-year sabbatical from IBM from 1971 to 1973 he was a visiting lecturer at IMEDE (now the International Institute for Management Development).
 In 1980, Hofstede co-founded and became the first Director for the IRIC, the Institute for Research on Intercultural Cooperation, located at Tilburg University since 1998.

 After his retirement in 1993, Hofstede visited numerous universities worldwide to educate students on his theoretical approaches and to continue his research in this field.
 He was Professor Emeritus of Organizational Anthropology and International Management at Maastricht University in the Netherlands, and served as an extramural fellow of the Center of Economic Research at Tilburg University in Tilburg, Netherlands.

 Hofstede received many honorary awards, and in 2011 was made a Knight in the Order of the Netherlands Lion (Orde van de Nederlandse Leeuw).
 He held honorary doctorates from seven universities in Europe, Nyenrode Business University, New Bulgarian University, Athens University of Economics and Business, University of Gothenburg, University of Liège, ISM University of Management and Economics, University of Pécs in 2009, and University of Tartu in 2012.
 He also received honorary professorships at The University of Hong Kong 1992–2000; the Beijing University of International Business and Economics (UIBE), Beijing, China; and the Renmin University of China, Beijing, China.

 In 1955, Hofstede married Maaike A. van den Hoek.
 Together, they had four sons: Gert-Jan Hofstede, who is a population biologist and social scientist in information management; Rokus Hofstede, who works as a translator; Bart Hofstede, a Cultural Counselor for the Kingdom of the Netherlands who has served in Berlin, Paris and is now serving in Beijing, and Gideon Hofstede, who works as an international marketeer.
 He also had ten grandchildren.
 Gert-Jan has worked extensively with his father and co-authored several works in the realm of culture study.

 In 2014, a movie was released about Hofstede's life and work, An Engineer's Odyssey.

-In 2016, he received his 9th honorary doctorate in Prague, at the age of 88.
+In 2016, he received his 9th honorary doctorate by the Prague University of Economics and Business, at the age of 88.
 He died on February 12, 2020.